Skip to content

 Merrick — common questions

 Merrick is rated 2/5 (moderate) on the OutdoorSCOT scale.
 The standard route covers about 13km with 730m of ascent and takes most walkers 3-5 hours.
-Terrain: Excellent path throughout.
+Ground conditions: Excellent path throughout.

-Standard parking is at NX415803 near Newton Stewart.
-Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.
+Park at NX415803 near Newton Stewart.
+Double-check the grid reference on an OS map first; informal laybys here fill early in high season.

-Good signal on summit; EE and Vodafone reliable.
+Good summit signal; EE and Vodafone dependable.
 Highest point in southern Scotland with clear sight lines.

 Is Merrick safe in winter?